tvwenger/bayes_spec/README.md

 spec = SpecData(spectral_axis, brightness_data, noise, xlabel="Velocity", ylabel="Brightness Temperature")
 ```

 The spectral and brightness data are accessed via `spec.spectral` and `spec.brightness`, respectively.
+The noise is accessed via `spec.noise`.

 The data are passed to a `bayes_spec` model in a dictionary, which allows multiple spectra to be included in a single model.
 For example, if a model is constrained by both an emission-line spectrum and an absorption-line spectrum, then this dictionary might look something like this: